 A negative feeling that people experience when they evaluate that they have violated a social or personal norm or moral code.

-This regardless of whether such a violation is real or perceived.
+This is regardless of whether such a violation is real or perceived.

 It is composed of a feeling of